 What is Aeronautical Engineering?

-Concerning flying vehicles that do not cross the earth’s atmosphere, Aeronautical Engineering includes huge air carriers, lightweight helicopters, vehicles such as drones, missiles, airplanes (commercial and noncommercial), weapons systems and a host of diverse flying vehicles.
-This branch of engineering is concerned with designing, building, internal computing systems, aircraft maintenance engineering, navigation, safety measures, etc. Students pursuing it learn the mechanics of how an aircraft works through theoretical and practical training in topics such as heat and combustion, propulsion, aircraft structure, aerodynamics, flight mechanics and so forth.
+Concerning flying vehicles that do not cross the earth’s atmosphere, Aeronautical Engineering is a subject that includes the study of huge air carriers, lightweight helicopters, vehicles such as drones, missiles and airplanes (commercial and noncommercial), weapon systems and several other flying vehicles.
+As an aeronautical engineering student, you will engage in learning all about designing, building, internal computing systems, aircraft maintenance engineering, navigation, safety measures, etc.. for these vehicles.
+Students learn the mechanics of how an aircraft works through theoretical and practical training in topics such as heat and combustion, propulsion, aircraft structure, aerodynamics, flight mechanics and so forth.

-Aeronautical Engineering, contrary to popularly held belief is not just limited to technical disciplines of aircraft design maintenance but is also currently being connected with areas such as aviation law and regulations, supply chain, human resource management, behavioral psychology, and even environment and journalism.
+Aeronautical Engineering, contrary to popular belief, is not just limited to technical disciplines of aircraft design and maintenance.
+Rather, it is also currently being connected with areas such as aviation law and regulations, supply chain, human resource management, behavioral psychology, and even environment and journalism.
 It offers ample opportunities for individuals to experience the workings of a seemingly ever-growing industry.
-Extending from the aircraft-making companies like Boeing and Airbus, options can also be explored in the automobile, defense, and consulting sectors.
-Thus making it a versatile yet lucrative career pathway.
+Extending from aircraft-making companies like Boeing and Airbus, options can also be explored in the automobile, defense, and consulting sectors.
+Thus, Aeronautical Engineering is a versatile as well as a lucrative career pathway.

-To excel in the Aeronautical Engineering industry, one needs a healthy mix of both technical expertise along with an introductory knowledge or learning appetite to manage various aspects of business such as strategy, growth, operations as well as marketing and cost.
-Further, internships, projects, assistantships, programming languages, etc are highly valued and show the person’s commitment and desire.
-Here are a few career skills you must build to land your dream job.
+To excel in the Aeronautics industry, the foremost skill that a student needs is a strong interest in aviation, spacecraft, and flight technology.
+In addition, students must possess a combination of technical expertise along with the necessary interpersonal skills to manage day-to-day processes.
+Further, internships, projects, assistantships, programming languages, etc.. are highly valued and show the person’s commitment and desire.
+Here are a few career skills you must build to land your dream job as an aeronautics engineer:

 - Computer Tools